the tendency to believe, after learning an outcome, that one would have foreseen it

 an explanation using an integrated set of principles that organizes observations and predicts behaviors or events

 a testable prediction, often implied by a theory

 a statement of the procedures (operations) used to define research variables.
-(For example, intelligence may be operationally defined as what an intelligence test measures.
+For example, human intelligence may be operationally defined as what an intelligence test measures

-repeating the essence of a research study, usually with different participants in different situations, to see whether the basic finding generalizes to other participants and circumstances
+repeating the essence of a research study, usually with different participants in different situations, to see whether the basic finding extends to other participants and circumstances.

 an observation technique in which one person is studied in depth in the hope of revealing universal principles